shivashant25/Power-platform-Copilot/Instructions/Labs/Lab-01.md

 1. Open a new browser tab and navigate to the Power Platform admin center `https://aka.ms/ppac`

-2. Log in with your Microsoft 365 credentials, if prompted again.
+2. Log in with your Microsoft 365 credentials.

 3. Skip the welcome tour by closing the prompt, or select **Get Started** to begin the tour and select **Next** through each prompt.
 At the end, select **Done** to finish the tour.